You know the story of today’s gospel reading: Jesus meets Zacchaeus.

 Zacchaeus knows his human limitations.
 On the physical level he is short and can’t see Jesus because of the crowd.
 More significantly he is the chief tax-collector which means that he would have been the most unpopular of a pretty unpopular profession.

 Zacchaeus was full of desire and curiosity.
 He “was wanting to see who Jesus was… so he ran ahead and climbed a sycamore tree in order to see Jesus who was about to pass that way.”

-This is where we witness the new divine method as Jesus notices Zacchaeus.
-Jesus walked over to the tree, stopped, looked up and called Zacchaeus by name.
+This is where we witness the new divine method as Jesus notices Zacchaeus, walks over to the tree, stops, looks up and calls Zacchaeus by name.
 Perhaps the crowd surrounding Jesus had already warned him about this bad rich man?

 And, then Zacchaeus’ whole life changed.
 Jesus noticed him and called him.
 ‘Zaccaheus, I want to go to YOUR house NOW.’
 Note that Jesus is expressing his own need, his own desire which perfectly matches the inner desire of Zacchaeus who wanted to see Jesus.